Baqend/guide/src/topics/plesk/faqBundle.md

 ## Speed Kit has not accelerated my website according to my favorite speed testing tool – why is that?

 Speed Kit is built on a new web technology: **Service Workers**.
-A service worker is activated when a user visits your website for the first time.
+Speed Kit's service worker is activated when a user visits your website for the first time.
 Therefore, Speed Kit reaches its full potential *after* the first load -- when the service worker is already ... well ... working.

-Most state-of-the-art speed tests (e.g. Pingdom and PageSpeed Insights), however, *do not support Service Workers* at all.
+Most state-of-the-art speed tests (e.g. Pingdom and PageSpeed Insights), however, *do not support Service Workers*.
 In consequence, they measure your website with a deactivated Speed Kit.
 Those few frameworks that do support Service Workers only measure page speed on first visit; this is what *WebPagetest* does, for example.
 Since Speed Kit's service worker is being activated during first load, though, this measurement distorts the acceleration effect:
 Every page load *after* the first load will be much faster.

-To get a realistic impression of how Speed Kit accelerates your website, use the built-in **Page Speed Analyzer**.
+To get a realistic impression of how fast Speed Kit makes your website, use the built-in **Page Speed Analyzer**.
-It uses WebPagetest under the hood, but measures performance after the service worker has been activated.
+It uses WebPagetest under the hood, but measures performance *after* the service worker has been activated.
-Thus, it shows you how fast your website is for a regular user.
+Thus, this test result reflects the page load time experienced by a regular user.

 <!-- Plesk End -->